-Teaching is informed by research and consultancy, and 8 lecturers on the course have a higher education teaching qualification or are Fellows of the Higher Education Academy.
+Teaching is informed by research and consultancy, and many lectures are Fellows of the Higher Education Academy.
 Teaching is informed by the research and consultancy work carried out by staff and staff profiles can be view at the WBS Staff Profile Page.